SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

    :black_square_button: Grammar  :black_square_button: Awkward Style  :heavy_check_mark: Register  :black_square_button: Inconsistent Style

 **Explanation**:
-The revision adds specifics not present in the original headline, by claiming that Betty White's "timeless appeal" is celebrated.
+The revision adds specifics not present in the original headline by claiming that Betty White's "timeless appeal" is celebrated.
 It also misrepresents the original headline by saying that a new stamp was created for this cause, which is not clearly mentioned in the original.
 The new headline differs in tone, as it is less factual than the original.

 ---